 EC’s work on Bliss started in 2005, with the removal and reprocessing of the coal piles for electrical co-generation.
 Phased reclamation then began in 2014.
-Work at the Bliss site also includes reestablishment of Espy Run (follow progress on that project here).
+Work at the Bliss site also includes reconstruction of over 6,000 feet of damaged stream channel (i.e., the Espy Run Stream Restoration Project).
 In total, the projects will move approximately 830,000 cubic yards of material.

 July 2021 | Phase I, II, and III sold to NorthPoint Development.
 Two buildings are planned for the site.

 May 2021 | Reclamation of Phase III completed.

 June 2020 | EC awarded $2.8 million grant for Phase IV reclamation from PA DEP through the AML Pilot Program (±22 acres),